• Home

 • Fiberglass Fabrics

-Fiberglass fabrics, also known as fiberglass cloth, are the most commonly used reinforcement in the composites industry due to their affordability and ease of handling.
+Fiberglass Fabrics also called fiberglass cloth is a woven fabric that provides excellent strength , low weight, and solid cosmetics.
+Are the most commonly used reinforcement in the composites industry due to their affordability and ease of handling.
 They provide excellent strength, low weight, and attractive aesthetics when combined with resin.Commonly available in 6 and 10-ounce weights, these plain weave fabrics deliver uniform strength both horizontally and vertically.
 These fiberglass fabrics are woven to achieve specific fiber orientations, offering various weights, strengths, and characteristics to suit different applications.

 Woven fiberglass fabrics are prevalent in marine and composite construction, as well as for repairs.
 They are composed of glass strands and are saturated with resin to form a durable, strong material.
 Lower-weight fabrics are ideal for waterproofing, while heavier weights enhance laminate thickness.
 Cured fiberglass laminates resist UV rays and high temperatures, making them suitable for boat construction and other demanding environments.